 Surgery

 This option, though very effective, is rarely necessary and is reserved for the most severe, refractory cases.
 It involves physically narrowing the lower esophageal sphincter to minimize reflux of stomach contents.
-Your doctor will discuss these options with you if necessary.
+Your ENT doctor in Los Angeles will discuss these options with you if necessary.